Junior Madrigal

 Junior Félix Madrigal Ortíz (born 2 June 1982) is a Mexican footballer who plays as a goalkeeper for La Piedad.

 Career

 Madrigal made his professional debut for Monarcas Morelia on 23 October 2003, replacing an injured Moisés Muñoz at minute 80, during a 1–0 victory over San Luis.

-In 2007, he made a move to the Venezuela outfit Carabobo FC, and made a handful of starts for them as goalee.
+In 2007, he made a move to the Venezuela outfit Carabobo FC, and made a handful of starts for them as goalie.

 During the Apertura 2009 season, he returned to Mexico to play for La Piedad.